Ondřej Palát: New Jersey Devils (2022–2026)

+New York Islanders (2026–present)

+On 27 January 2026, Palát was traded to the New York Islanders, alongside a 2026 third-round pick and a 2027 sixth-round pick, in exchange for Maxim Tsyplakov.
+The next day, Palát would score a goal and an assist in his Islanders debut, a 5–2 win against the rival New York Rangers, before scoring 3 assists in his final 28 games to close out the campaign.

 International play

-On 6 January 2014, Palát was named to the Czech Republic men's national ice hockey team to compete at the 2014 Winter Olympics in Sochi.
+On 6 January 2014, Palát was named to the Czech Republic senior team to compete at the 2014 Winter Olympics.
 He recorded no points through four games before the Czech Republic were eliminated by the United States.
 Two years later, Palát was able to represent his home country again on the international level at the 2016 World Cup of Hockey.
 While he recorded one assist through three games the Czechs were eliminated before the semifinal round.

-Palát earned his first medal with the Czech Republic men's national ice hockey team at the 2024 IIHF World Championship.
-He recorded three goals and three assists through 10 games en route to Czechia's first gold medal since 2010.
+Palát earned his first medal with the Czech Republic men's national ice hockey team at the 2024 World Championship.
+He recorded three goals and three assists through 10 games en route to Czech Republic's first gold medal since 2010.